open-sdg/open-sdg/docs/configuration.md

 ```

 Note that `indicator` will automatically add a final item, which is a link to the goal that the indicator belongs to.
 You do not need to specify this, since it is done dynamically and automatically.

+### chartjs_3

+_Optional_: This setting enables the latest version of Chart.js (version 3) if set to `true`.
+By default it is `false`, and Chart.js version 2 will be used.

+Note that in the next major version of Open SDG (2.0.0) this setting will be removed and Chart.js version 3 will always be used.

 ### configuration_edit_url